 Personal Injury Lawyers Will Discuss Your Claim with Insurance Companies

 Your personal injury attorney will:

 - Refuse the liability carriers' requests to control the flow of information that might undermine your claim

-- Arrange and supervise your statement, or coach you ahead of time on what to say or not say
+- Arrange and supervise your statement, or coach you ahead of time on what not to say

 - Have additional conversations with your insurance company to encourage them to cover your medical bills and auto repairs

 To prevent them from contacting you, your personal injury attorney informs all relevant parties that they represent you.
-They notify each person or entity that all future contacts or inquiries must come through the law office.
-This allows a personal injury attorney to keep track of insurance communications and insurance claim statuses, injury prognosis, medical treatment and bills, and other information critical to your case.
+They notify each person or entity that all future contacts or inquiries must come through the law firm.
+This allows your personal injury attorney to track insurance communications and claim statuses, injury prognosis, medical treatment and bills, and other information critical to your case.

 Sending Formal Letters of Representation

-If a personal injury attorney makes their initial notice via phone or email, they will usually follow up with a formal letter of representation.
-They will send the representation letter to the drivers of other vehicles involved in an auto accident, employers of workers injured on the job, manufacturers of defective machines, insurance companies, and anyone else who may seek to contact the injured client about an incident.
+If a personal injury attorney sends their initial notice via phone or email, they will usually follow up with a formal letter of representation.
+They will send the representation letter to the drivers of other vehicles involved in an auto accident, employers of workers injured on the job, manufacturers of defective machines, insurance companies, and anyone else who may seek to contact their injured client about an incident.

 Your personal injury lawyer will typically request a copy of your auto policy or other relevant policies from your insurance companies.
 Once they receive them, they can eliminate any concerns about your auto insurance coverage and benefits.
-Your accident injury attorney will review applicable PIP benefits, liability, medical payments, and Uninsured Motorist and Underinsured Motorist (U/M) coverage, as well as benefits information from your health insurance carrier.
+Your accident injury attorney will review applicable PIP benefits, liability, medical payments, Uninsured Motorist and Underinsured Motorist (U/M) coverage, and benefits information from your health insurance carrier.